Infam/BasicCompiler/README.md

 A less versatile version of [rswier's c4 compiler](https://github.com/rswier/c4) written for educational purposes only.
 I used rswier's code as a guide to learning the logic behind compilers and how they work.
 After walking through a portion of rswier's code, I would try and write it by myself to solidify my understanding.
 Unlike rswier's code, much of mine is left commented
 in case I ever want to review or look back at it.
 While the majority of code was written by me to understand the logic, the general layout, and print function were all done by rswier.

 The following is my understanding/documentation of how the compiler works.

 <h1>Overview:</h1>

     This C compiler is written primarily to understand how compilers work.
-This means there is a lot of simplification both in
-	the amount of features covered and how instructions work/are processed.
+This means there is a lot of simplification both in the amount of features covered and how instructions work/are processed.

     The basic layout can be thought of as the following layers:
     	Lexer
-		Reads in the code character by character and splits the code into basic units called tokens
+    	Reads in the code character by character and splits the code into basic units called tokens Parser
-		Parser
     	I feel that parser is better explained as being made up of grammar and the actual parsing itself.
     	However, these two are pretty much blended together when coding, since if a grammar rule is followed, we know how to process a pattern of tokens almost immediately.
     	Grammar
     	Just like in any language, establishes the rules around how words (in this case tokens) are placed.
     	In this case we are writing grammar based on C's syntax rules.
     	Uses the pattern of tokens to check whether the rules are followed or not.
     	Actual Parsing
     	If the rules are followed, we do certain actions based on the pattern of tokens.
     	This includes storing variables and eventually figuring out the actual machine instructions/assembly code.

     	It is the parser's job to fill out the symbol table (tab[]) and list of commands (cmd), as well as populate the data section (gdata).

     	Virtual Machine
     	Processes the machine instructions/ runs the code.

     This layout completely skips the assembly step of converting assembly code into machine code and opts to use a virtual machine for simplicity.
     Many of the instructions will also be different from typical x86 to simplify understanding by combining calls together, or are simply omitted altogether.

-	As of 6/29/2020 I have code oriented in the following fashion:
+    As of 6/29/2020 I have code oriented in the following fashion: parser.c:
-	parser.c:
-		contains both the lexer and parser portion of the compiler.
+    	contains both the lexer and parser portion of the compiler. print():
-		print():
     		prints out the lines in code.c and the associated assembly code generated.
-			Note that BZ doesn't display the address correctly both in mine and rswier's versions, since it is printed out before the address is actually changed.
+    		Note that BZ doesn't display the address correctly both in mine and rswier's versions, since it is printed out before the address is actually changed. next():
-		next():
     		walks through code.c and returns the next useful token.
     		Note that next stops at the first character of the next useful token.
-			Also notes the location of the main function
-		check(int expr, char *errmsg):
+    		Also notes the location of the main function check(int expr, char *errmsg):
     		checks incoming statement and stops compiler if wrong.
-Used to simplify reading code.
+Used to simplify reading code. stmt():
-		stmt():
     		Parses statements
     	expr(int lvl):
     		Parses expressions.
 Very special.
-(See Basic Logic)
+(See Basic Logic) glbl():
-		glbl():
     		Figures out everything global.
-Since everything must start as global, this is the entry point of the parser.
+Since everything must start as global, this is the entry point of the parser. vm.c:
-	vm.c:
-		contains the virtual machine and all necessary variables
+    	contains the virtual machine and all necessary variables main():
-		main():
-			Contains the main function, which endlessly runs a while loop and exits when it sees the EXIT instruction.
+    		Contains the main function, which endlessly runs a while loop and exits when it sees the EXIT instruction. compiler.h:
-	compiler.h:
-		contains all variables used by both parser.c and vm.c.
+    	contains all variables used by both parser.c and vm.c. code.c:
-	code.c:
     	the code that the compiler actually compiles

     All the functions have a return type of void, because they never need to pass values back to one another.

-Simplifications:
+<h1>Simplifications:</h1>
 	x86 Instructions are simplified, combined, or just removed
 	No Void Type (As of 6/29/2020)
 	No in-line assignment (int a = 3; -> int a; a = 3;)
 	Only simulate one register (eax)

-Basic Logic:
+<h1>Basic Logic:</h1>
 	The order these functions are executed is always Globals -> Statements -> Expressions.
 	Globals:
 		Globals are any code that runs are located in the outermost scope of a C file.